-A more sophisticated SDR receiver will be used soon in order to get more precise measurements with a 12-14 bits analog to digital converter and a more precise frequency synchronized with an external device that is synchonizd by GPS signal.
+Recently more sophisticated SDR receivers are being used simultaneously in order to get more precise measurements with a 12-14 bits analog to digital converter and a more precise frequency synchronized with an external device that is synchonized by GPS signal.

 With above devices we are able to receive signals from the Galaxy.
 The frequency spectrum of signals received around hydrogen line frequency is obtained by a power spectrum applicationr.
 The energy of signals received below 1420,4 MHz corresponds to a down frequency shift due to Doppler effect related to fast escape movement of hydrogen atomes relatively to the observer.
 Signal with frequency received above 1420,4 MHz are coming from hydrogen sources moving toward observer.